Department of Cell Biology & Molecular Genetics

 D. Processing:

 1. Small fruit contains two seeds (‘beans’) covered by pulp.
-Harvested
+Harvested by hand.

 2. Fermented to remove pulp